Exabel/api/exabel/api/data/doc/timeseries.rst

 ------------------

 The data in this request and the existing data are merged together.
-All points in the request will overwrite the existing points with the same key, unless the new value is empty, in which case the point will be deleted.
+All points in the request will overwrite the existing points with the same key.
+If a point that is previously updated is not included, it is **not** deleted, even though if it is within the range of this update.

 ..  http:patch:: /v1/entityTypes/{entityTypeId}/entities/{entityId}/signals/{signalId}